 Swimming is one of the best ways of loosing excess fluid if fluid retention is adding to your worries.

-If these measure are strictly adhered to over some months and there is no reduction in abdominal mass then the cause could possibly be a problem with the liver.
+If these measures are strictly adhered to over some months and there is no reduction in abdominal mass then you may need to look a little further.